starling-lab/starling-lab.github.io/_projects/2026-05-01-Lifespace.md

   - /projects/Lifespace/
 ---

 > We asked domain experts and three LLMs to construct causal graphs for life-space mobility in rural dementia patients.
 They agreed on most edges, but disagreed on one that reveals a fundamentally different view of what matters most in dementia care.
-When tested against real data, none fit well — but they failed in different ways.
+When tested against real data, none fit well, but they failed in different ways.

 ## Problem: reasoning about interventions without enough data

 Developing interventions to improve outcomes requires causally modeling the relationship between life-space mobility and relevant demographic and environmental variables.
-For rural and Indigenous populations living with dementia, this is a particularly hard problem — the data needed for standard causal discovery simply does not exist.
+This is a particularly hard problem for rural and Indigenous populations living with dementia, because the data needed for standard causal discovery does not exist.

 Life-space mobility captures a person's physical and social environment, movement, and daily activities.
 A decrease in life-space is associated with various measures of declining health in older adults, including cognitive decline.
-Yet Life-Space Assessments (LSAs) have primarily focused on urban populations, limiting their applicability to rural or Indigenous settings where dementia risk is higher.
+However, Life-Space Assessments (LSAs) have primarily focused on urban populations, limiting their applicability to rural or Indigenous settings.

 ## Approach: four methods for causal graph construction

-We study several approaches for building causal graphs (shown in [Figure 1](#fig-1)) under this data-scarce setting, then compare them structurally and evaluate their empirical validity.
+We consider a tiny dataset of 20 patients in rural and Indigenous communities in northern Minnesota, USA, and Ontario, Canada.
+For this domain, we study several approaches for building causal graphs (shown in [Figure 1](#fig-1)).
+We compare them structurally and evaluate their empirical validity.

 <div id="fig-1" align="center">
   <img src="/assets/images/project/lifespace_graph_construction_method.png" width="760" /><br/>